On Pet Loss: How Will I Know If I Am Ready To Adopt (Or Not) After Loss - Know Your Intentions.

 Don’t judge the timeline — that is not what readiness means.
 Readiness is recognizing where you are emotionally and what you realistically have to give.
 And if you are ready sooner than you think you “should” be, don’t judge that.
 You know yourself better than anyone else — just make sure you listen to all your feelings, even the ones you want to pretend not to hear.

-Spoiler Alert: There is no happy fairy tale ending where she transforms into the quintessential dog, and I fall madly in love with her.
+Spoiler Alert: There is no happy fairy tale ending where Millie transforms into the quintessential dog, and I fall madly in love with her.
 She lived a great life and was given so much love.
 Because she could be unpredictable, I was an overprotective helicopter mom, keeping her safe from triggers and adjusting my lifestyle to suit her needs.
 I never stopped working with her, and she made incredible strides during our time together.
 I was so proud of my girl.

 I loved her, but I never fell in love with her.
 Every time you fall in love, it's an entirely different experience.
 I now know that even if she had a similar temperament, my bond with Tovi could never be replicated.
 And there's actually something really beautiful about that.